5 Mortgage Tips for Millennial Homebuyers

 Once you have your finances in order and the mortgage process started, you can really start to enjoy the path to homeownership.
 You’ll have an idea of how much home you can afford, which makes it much easier to shop for your dream home.

-Be sure to check out the purchase section of our Learning Center for more articles on the home buying process, including how to make an appealing offer and what to look for in home inspections.
+Be sure to check out the purchase section of our Learning Center for more articles on the home buying process, including how to make an appealing offer and what to look for in home inspections, as well as looking down the road to mortgage refinance options.
 It's also a good idea to understand the financial preferences of millennials.